-Faux fur is also known as fake fur, synthetic fur or fun fur.
-Whatever the name given, today sometimes is very difficult to know the diference between fake or real.
+Faux fur is also known as fake fur, synthetic fur, or fun fur.
+Whatever the name given, today sometimes is very difficult to know the difference between fake and real.
 Looking at the back of the fur is the only way to distinguish between the two.
 Real fur is backed by animal skin.
 The picture below shows the back of a sheepskin.

 The picture below shows the back of fake fur.
-The backing is a special knit jersey where long and short fibers are pass through the stitches while the fabric being knitted.
-Fake Fur is also sometimes known as a pile knit and because of that, shares many characteristics with other pile fabrics like corduroy, velvet, velveteen and terry cloth to name a few.
+The backing is a special knit jersey where long and short fibers are passed through the stitches while the fabric is knitted.
+Fake Fur is also sometimes known as a pile knit and because of that, shares many characteristics with other pile fabrics like corduroy, velvet, velveteen, and terry cloth to name a few.

 Tip: what is pile nap and why mark it

 Fake fur falls under the classification of pile fabrics.
-The nap of the fur is the direccion on which the pile falls giving a distinctive look on its texture.
+The nap of the fur is the direction in which the pile falls giving a distinctive look to its texture.
 The nap pile brushed in the direction of the hair catches more light and renders the fabric soft to the touch.
 The left side of the picture illustrates the nap pile direction.
 The hairs can catch more light giving the fur a softer texture.
 The right side of the picture shows the direction against the nap.
 The right side of the picture shows the down hair making the nap pile change to a more intense color.
-It is worth to note that fabrics used against the nap direction will have a shorter life span and less water permeability and less ability to control the temperature.
+It is worth noting that fabrics used against the nap direction will have a shorter life span and less water permeability and less ability to control the temperature.